i0000010/prenota-interface-public/README.md

 The middleware defined in the util modules is used in utils routes, as well as throughout the project.
 For example, middleware defined in `/src/utils/browser/middleware.ts`, are heavily used throughout the project on routes that send requests to the remote server using puppeteer.
 Generally, these routes bypass recaptcha v3.

 ## Setup
-Email account.proton.me.upgrade279@passmail.net for setup instructions.
+Email mmaceachen@proton.me for setup instructions.